All-Russian Congress of Soviets: Ninth Congress

 The Ninth All-Russian Congress of Soviets was held in Moscow from December 23–28, 1921.
 It was attended by 1,991 delegates, of whom 1,630 held voting status.

 Tenth Congress

 The Tenth All-Russian Congress of Soviets was held in Moscow from December 23–27, 1922.
 It was attended by 1,727 delegates and 488 guests.
-At this Congress, 488 were from the Bolshevik-controlled states of the Ukraine, Belorussia and Transcaucasia and Joseph Stalin announced the union of the Russian Soviet Federated Socialist Republic, Ukrainian Soviet Socialist Republic, Belorussian Soviet Socialist Republic, and the Transcaucasian Soviet Federated Socialist Republic into the Soviet Union, endorsed by the Congress.
+At this Congress, 488 were from the Bolshevik-controlled states of Ukraine, Belorussia and Transcaucasia and Joseph Stalin announced the union of the Russian Soviet Federated Socialist Republic, Ukrainian Soviet Socialist Republic, Belorussian Soviet Socialist Republic, and the Transcaucasian Soviet Federated Socialist Republic into the Soviet Union, endorsed by the Congress.
 In his speech before the Congress, Stalin, as final words, said that: "Let us hope, comrades, that by forming our Union Republic we shall create a reliable bulwark against international capitalism, and that the new Union State will be another decisive step towards the union of the working people of the whole world into a World Soviet Socialist Republic."